flyboy9/ProjectSpartanDbg/README.md

   77ec3060 cc              int     3
   0:021>
   ```
-4. Resume all threads and run spartan, e.g.
+3. Resume all threads and run spartan to have it open the specified URL, e.g.

   ```
   0:021>~*m